miniplanck/Back-End-Dev.-and-APIs-fCC/Request Header Parser Microservice.md

 In this project, we are asked to build a microservice such that:

-1. *You should provide your own project, not the example URL;*
 2. *A request to `/api/whoami` should return a JSON object with your IP address in the `ipaddress` key;*
 3. *A request to `/api/whoami` should return a JSON object with your preferred language in the `language` key;*
 4. *A request to `/api/whoami` should return a JSON object with your `software` in the software key.*